ravendb/docs/docs/intro/quickstart/adding-ravendb-to-your-application.markdown

 NuGet is a Visual Studio extension that makes it easy to add, remove, and update libraries and tools in Visual Studio projects that use the .NET Framework.
 When you add a library or tool, NuGet copies files to your solution and automatically makes whatever changes are needed in your project, such as adding references and changing your app.config or web.config file.
 When you remove a library, NuGet removes files and reverses whatever changes it made in your project so that no clutter is left.
 </blockquote>

-You can find more on how to start using nuget [here](http://nuget.codeplex.com/documentation?title=Getting%20Started).
+You can find more on how to start using nuget [in their website](http://nuget.codeplex.com/documentation?title=Getting%20Started).

 ### RavenDB on nuget

 Look for a RavenDB (or RavenDB-Embedded) package and click Install.
 Alternatively, If you're using PowerShell or the Package Manager Console, type `Install-Package RavenDB`.
+To install the embedded version, type `Install-Package RavenDB-Embedded`.

 Once you do that, nuget will copy all the required files, and add references and dependencies automatically to your project.
 Now you are ready to start using RavenDB from your application.

+{INFO You can also add an unstable version of RavenDB through nuget by adding the `-Pre` flag, for example `Install-Package -Pre RavenDB`.
+Make sure to use the latest nuget version for this to work correctly. /}

 ## Manually adding RavenDB using the build package